+Proposal 4-1: the UEs accessing to the boundary IAB node and descendant node(s) should not be impacted by the F1 transport path migration.

 Proposal 4-2: the resource coordination is needed between two donor CUs for Partial Migration and inter-donor topology redundancy.